Ensono/amido.github.io/docs/index.md

 ## What is Stacks

-Stacks is an Ensono open-source project that automates the setup of software development projects.
+Stacks is an Amido open-source project that automates the setup of software development projects.
 Stacks is for software engineers of all kinds who want to create projects quickly.

 Setting up the infrastructure and frameworks necessary to deliver a software project takes time.
 A team might spend the first two weeks (sprint 0) making technical decisions and then provisioning and configuring environments, pipelines, compute, test frameworks and more.
 Stacks automates this setup using code-as-infrastructure to shrink your project's sprint 0 from two weeks to an hour or less.